bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 …with all present subtags and sequences separated by hyphens.
 Locale identifiers are case-insensitive ASCII.
 However, it’s conventional to use title case (first letter capitalized, successive letters lower case) for script subtags, upper case for region subtags, and lower case for everything else.
 For example:

--   “`hi`”: Hindi (language)
+-   "`hi`”: Hindi (language)
--   “`de-AT`”: German (language) as used in Austria (region)
+-   "`de-AT`”: German (language) as used in Austria (region)
--   “`zh-Hans-CN`”: Chinese (language) written in simplified characters (script) as used in China (region)
+-   "`zh-Hans-CN`”: Chinese (language) written in simplified characters (script) as used in China (region)
--   “`en-emodeng`”: English (language) in the “Early modern English” dialect (variant)
+-   "`en-emodeng`”: English (language) in the "Early modern English” dialect (variant)

 Subtags identifying languages, scripts, regions (including countries), and (rarely used) variants are registered in the [IANA Language Subtag Registry](https://www.iana.org/assignments/language-subtag-registry).
 This registry is periodically updated over time, and implementations may not always be up to date, so don’t rely too much on subtags being universally supported.

 BCP 47 extension sequences consist of a single digit or letter (other than `"x"`) and one or more two- to eight-letter or digit subtags separated by hyphens.
-Only one sequence is permitted for each digit or letter: “`de-a-foo-a-foo`” is invalid.
+Only one sequence is permitted for each digit or letter: "`de-a-foo-a-foo`” is invalid.
 BCP 47 extension subtags are defined in the [Unicode CLDR Project](https://github.com/unicode-org/cldr/tree/master/common/bcp47).
 Currently only two extensions have defined semantics:

 -   The `"u"` (Unicode) extension can be used to request additional customization of [`Intl/Collator`](intl/collator), [`Intl/NumberFormat`](intl/numberformat), or [`Intl/DateTimeFormat`](intl/datetimeformat) objects.
 Examples:
-    -   “`de-DE-u-co-phonebk`”: Use the phonebook variant of the German sort order, which interprets umlauted vowels as corresponding character pairs: ä → ae, ö → oe, ü → ue.
+    -   "`de-DE-u-co-phonebk`”: Use the phonebook variant of the German sort order, which interprets umlauted vowels as corresponding character pairs: ä → ae, ö → oe, ü → ue.
-    -   “`th-TH-u-nu-thai`”: Use Thai digits (๐, ๑, ๒, ๓, ๔, ๕, ๖, ๗, ๘, ๙) in number formatting.
+    -   "`th-TH-u-nu-thai`”: Use Thai digits (๐, ๑, ๒, ๓, ๔, ๕, ๖, ๗, ๘, ๙) in number formatting.
-    -   “`ja-JP-u-ca-japanese`”: Use the Japanese calendar in date and time formatting, so that 2013 is expressed as the year 25 of the Heisei period, or 平成 25.
+    -   "`ja-JP-u-ca-japanese`”: Use the Japanese calendar in date and time formatting, so that 2013 is expressed as the year 25 of the Heisei period, or 平成 25.
-    -   “`en-GB-u-ca-islamic`”: use British English with the Islamic (Hijri) calendar, where the Gregorian date 14 October, 2017 is the Hijri date 24 Muharram, 1439.
+    -   "`en-GB-u-ca-islamic`”: use British English with the Islamic (Hijri) calendar, where the Gregorian date 14 October, 2017 is the Hijri date 24 Muharram, 1439.
 -   The `"t"` (transformed) extension indicates transformed content: for example, text that was translated from another locale.
 No `Intl` functionality currently considers the `"t"` extension.
-However, this extension sometimes contains a nested locale (with no extensions): for example, the transformed extension in “`de-t-en`” contains the locale identifier for English.
+However, this extension sometimes contains a nested locale (with no extensions): for example, the transformed extension in "`de-t-en`” contains the locale identifier for English.
 If a nested locale is present, it must be a valid locale identifier.
-For example, because “`en-emodeng-emodeng`” is invalid (because it contains a duplicate `emodeng` variant subtag), “`de-t-en-emodeng-emodeng`” is also invalid.
+For example, because "`en-emodeng-emodeng`” is invalid (because it contains a duplicate `emodeng` variant subtag), "`de-t-en-emodeng-emodeng`” is also invalid.

 Finally, a private-use extension sequence using the letter `"x"` may appear, followed by one or more one- to eight-letter or digit subtags separated by hyphens.
 This allows applications to encode information for their own private use, that will be ignored by all `Intl` operations.

 ### Locale negotiation

 The list of locales specified by the `locales` argument, after Unicode extensions have been removed from them, is interpreted as a prioritized request from the application.
 The runtime compares it against the locales it has available and picks the best one available.
-Two matching algorithms exist: the “`lookup`” matcher follows the Lookup algorithm specified in [BCP 47](https://datatracker.ietf.org/doc/html/rfc4647#section-3.4); the “`best fit`” matcher lets the runtime provide a locale that’s at least, but possibly more, suited for the request than the result of the Lookup algorithm.
+Two matching algorithms exist: the "`lookup`” matcher follows the Lookup algorithm specified in [BCP 47](https://datatracker.ietf.org/doc/html/rfc4647#section-3.4); the "`best fit`” matcher lets the runtime provide a locale that’s at least, but possibly more, suited for the request than the result of the Lookup algorithm.
 If the application doesn’t provide a `locales` argument, or the runtime doesn’t have a locale that matches the request, then the runtime’s default locale is used.
 The matcher can be selected using a property of the `options` argument (see below).

 If the selected locale identifier had a Unicode extension sequence, that extension is now used to customize the constructed object or the behavior of the function.
 Each constructor or function supports only a subset of the keys defined for the Unicode extension, and the supported values often depend on the locale identifier.
-For example, the “`co`” key (collation) is only supported by [`Intl/Collator`](intl/collator), and its “`phonebk`” value is only supported for German.
+For example, the "`co`” key (collation) is only supported by [`Intl/Collator`](intl/collator), and its "`phonebk`” value is only supported for German.

 ### options argument

 The `options` argument must be an object with properties that vary between constructors and functions.
 If the `options` argument is not provided or is undefined, default values are used for all properties.

-One property is supported by all language sensitive constructors and functions: The `localeMatcher` property, whose value must be a string “`lookup`” or “`best fit`” and which selects one of the locale matching algorithms described above.
+One property is supported by all language sensitive constructors and functions: The `localeMatcher` property, whose value must be a string "`lookup`” or "`best fit`” and which selects one of the locale matching algorithms described above.

 Examples
 --------